Edit Content

 Determining the best treatment option for your OAB symptoms

-If you suffer from Overactive Bladder (OAB), you have likely tried some form of treatment to manage your symptoms.
+If you suffer from an Overactive Bladder (OAB), you have likely tried some form of treatment to manage your symptoms.
 But you may not be aware of the plethora of options that are available to you.
-Read on to learn about some of the options and then use our new OAB Treatment Tracker to get a customized report that can help point you in the right direction and provide you with a report that you can use to discuss your options with your doctor.
+Read on to learn about some of the options and then use our new OAB Treatment Tracker to get a customized report that can help point you in the right direction and provide you with a report that you can use to discuss your options with your doctor for the best treatment option for your OAB symptoms.

 Getting in shape and eating well does more than just make you look good.
 Working the right muscles can also help keep your pelvic floor strong and give you more control over your bladder.
 The best way to learn how to do this is by finding a trained physical therapist who can provide you with customized workouts and ensure you are working the right muscles correctly.